DjThossi/shipcloud-sdk/README.md

 ```

 ## Examples
-You'll find examples for most Apis in the `~/examples` folder.
+You'll find examples for all API endpoints in the `~/examples` folder.
 Have fun with it.

 ## Usage in Symfony
 You want to use this library inside a symfony project including auto-wiring?
 After installing simply add this code to your `config/services.yaml`